akira-kurogane/mongodb-guide/content/connecting_guide/human_ix/mongo_shell/_index.md

 Some commands don't logically require a db namespace &ndash; eg. isMaster, addShard, replSetGetStatus &ndash; but they won't work unless it is set to "admin".
 Many a time I've had those fail until I typed "use admin" and tried again.
 Some like isMaster you don't notice because you're probably never call it except by the a shell helper function (_db.isMaster()_) that sets it.

 _Crystal ball gazing:_ Having said all this it isn't out the question that what is unnecessary will be removed in the future.
 The [OP_MSG](https://docs.mongodb.com/manual/reference/mongodb-wire-protocol/#op-msg) message format in particular doesn't require or even permit a db namespace in the network fields, so once older messages formats stop being supported some rationalization is possible.
-E.g. the db server (mongod or mongos) could just silently ignore the db name scope from the client when it is a command such as isMaster, serverStatus, etc.
+It will be interesting to see if the code base can handle having this trimmed out.

 ### Explicit db connection objects

 You don't have to use the "db" global var if you don't want to.
 You can manually create other live MongoDB connections objects with <tt>connect(&lt;conn_uri&gt;)</tt>, or <tt>new Mongo(&lt;conn_uri&gt;)</tt> and give those whatever variable name you like.
 It would be an untypical way to use the mongo shell however.

-**TODO** expand on what the wire protocol traffic is for all commands in the example above.

 ### Recap